Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a idea of where you’d like be in the next year or two years?
-If you don’t set realistic goals, it will hinder progress.
-Establish clear long-term and short-term goals, focusing on those that have the highest impact on your career advancement.
-In order to increase job satisfaction be sure your objectives align with your personal goals.
+Do you possess a precise picture of where you’d like to be within the next year or two years?
+If you don’t set realistic goals, it can hinder progress.
+Set clear short and long-term goals, focusing on those that have the greatest impact on your career advancement.
+To improve your job satisfaction be sure your goals align with your personal preferences.

-Making meaningful connections can result in the possibility of new opportunities in your job or advancements in your current role.
-The creation of strong networks shouldn’t just be focused on senior employees, as well as former and current colleagues, and also attendance at industry-related conferences and other events.
+The development of meaningful relationships can result in better job opportunities or advancements in your current role.
+Building strong networks should not just be focused on senior employees, but also peers and former colleagues, as well as attendance at industry gatherings and events.

 - Join online forums that are related to your subject